 All of the above begs the question: was King Solomon the prophesied messiah?
 It appears Solomon should have been the messiah, but unfortunately failed to fulfil this role.
 As is well-known, Solomon’s taking of one thousand wives and concubines was not for his personal pleasure, God forbid, but in order to make peace treaties with all the surrounding nations and kingdoms, and to introduce them to monotheism.
 Had he been successful in this, Solomon would have been Mashiach.

 Instead, Solomon was unable to control those wives and concubines, and they turned him to idolatry.
 To be fair, it is highly unlikely that Solomon himself participated in idolatrous practices.
-Rather, because he was unable to reign in his wives, and his palace had become filled with idols, the Heavenly Court considered him personally responsible, and Scripture describes it as if Solomon himself fell into idolatry.
+Rather, because he was unable to rein in his wives, and his palace had become filled with idols, the Heavenly Court considered him personally responsible, and Scripture describes it as if Solomon himself fell into idolatry.